-On Monday we hired a driver, so I have spent the week adjusting to this new arrangement while shopping for the last of the essentials we'll need in the apartment to hold us over until our shipment arrives.
+We have had a driver since arriving to Pune.
 We're paying him by the week for now since there are still some details to work out.
-He parks his vehicle, which he owns, at our place and uses his motorbike to go to and from home.
+He parks his vehicle, which he owns, at our place and uses his motorbike to go to and from our home.
 He's a nice guy, a safe driver, and is very professional...we really hope it works out in the long run and that he'll stay on to drive for us once we buy our own car next month.

 Though he told me his workweek is 6 days a week, 12 hours a day, we don't really have that much going on until we move so I've asked him to hang out at home until I text/call him.
 It's worked out well so far.

 Yesterday we started at 9:30am with appointments for tooth cleaning and a vaccination.
 We use a multi-specialty integrated hospital system which was recommended by my partner's employer.
 I've had a positive experience there, so far.

 Within the hospital setting there are both acute and preventative care facilities, which means that almost everything can be done under one roof.
 As far as the actual care is concerned, the staff I've interacted with are well-spoken, skilled, and patient focused.
 My dental cleaning was identical to that which I would received in the US (right down to the a water laser and fluoride rinse), and the vaccination, second in a series of two for Hepatitis A (GSK Havrix, 1.0 mL), was the exact same brand and strength as the one I got back home.